Glenmax-ltd/GLXSegmentedControl/README.md

 # GLXSegmentedControl Description
 - Custom segmented control for iOS 8 and above.
 - Written in Swift.
-- Support both images and text.
+- Supports both images and text.
-- Support vertically organise segments
+- Support for vertically organised segments
 - More customisible than UISegmentedControl and easier to expand with new style.

 # Installation